 Editor’s note: Planning an extended trip takes a lot of work, and something many first time planners do is obsess over their route and where they’re going to go.
-One suggestion we offer is to build a route that offers flexibility – that perfect blend of “having a plan” vs. spontaneity, which you can do with this base route.
-In addition to being easily customizable, flying in and out of big, hub cities like these will help keep those airfare costs down!
-As you’ll see below, this trip can be done in a number of ways – as a shorter, 3 or 4 week trip, or as part of a longer trip that can easily last up to a year (or more!).
+One suggestion we offer is to build a route that offers flexibility – that perfect blend of planning vs. spontaneity, which you can do with this base route.
+In addition to being easily customizable, flying in and out of hub cities like these will help keep those airfare costs down!
+As you’ll see below, this trip can be done in a number of ways – as a shorter 3 or 4 week trip, or as part of a longer trip that can easily last up to a year (or more).

 Customizing this route to make it your own

 The beauty of multi-stop routes is that you can take any sample route you see and use them as inspiration for your own.